Tearran/ITW_TCG/README.md

 ### Trigger

-A condition that causes an ability to resolve automatically.
+A condition that causes an effect to resolve automatically.

 Example: